isc-projects/bind9/doc/arm/reference.rst

 Query Address
 ^^^^^^^^^^^^^

-If the server doesn't know the answer to a question, it will query other name servers. ``query-source`` specifies the address and port used for such queries.
+If the server does not know the answer to a question, it queries other name servers. ``query-source`` specifies the address and port used for such queries.
 For queries sent over IPv6, there is a separate ``query-source-v6`` option.
-If ``address`` is ``*`` (asterisk) or is omitted, a wildcard IP address (``INADDR_ANY``) will be used.
+If ``address`` is ``*`` (asterisk) or is omitted, a wildcard IP address (``INADDR_ANY``) is used.

-If ``port`` is ``*`` or is omitted, a random port number from a pre-configured range is picked up and will be used for each query.
-The port range(s) is that specified in the ``use-v4-udp-ports`` (for IPv4) and ``use-v6-udp-ports`` (for IPv6) options, excluding the ranges specified in the ``avoid-v4-udp-ports`` and ``avoid-v6-udp-ports`` options, respectively.
+If ``port`` is ``*`` or is omitted, a random port number from a pre-configured range is picked up and used for each query.
+The port range(s) is specified in the ``use-v4-udp-ports`` (for IPv4) and ``use-v6-udp-ports`` (for IPv6) options, excluding the ranges specified in the ``avoid-v4-udp-ports`` and ``avoid-v6-udp-ports`` options, respectively.